 1. Salt it first and thank me later.

 I am an eggplant-salter.
-I slice eggplant — skin off, unless it is weirdly thin-skinned for some reason — and place it in a single layer on cooling racks set over a rimmed baking sheet and coat it with salt.
-I allow it to sit for about 15 minutes until the brown liquid comes out, then I wash them off and pat them dry very well with paper towels.
+I slice eggplant, remove the skin, and place it in a single layer on cooling racks set over a rimmed baking sheet and coat it with salt.
+I allow it to sit for about 15 minutes until the liquid comes out, then I wash them off and pat them dry very well with paper towels.
 The idea of salting is to draw out any bitterness.
 I am told that eggplants are now bred to have no bitterness, but I have still, recently, had some that are.
 Life may have bitter edges, but I don’t want that in my eggplant.
 Think of salting as insurance that your dish with be delicious every single time.

 2. Roast eggplant long and slow.